Acton Town tube station: Station building

 The stated reason for why it should be listed was:

 Reinforced concrete post and lintel construction with red brick infill, some load-bearing.
 Symmetrical almost square and double-height ticket hall flanked by kiosks on bridge, from which parade of shops descends to Bollo Lane with secondary entrance under stepped boxed lighting to the rear.
 Ticket hall gives on to complex access area with open frame construction, whence enclosed stairs descend to platforms under integral concrete. canopies - incorporating clerestory - on paired piers in alternating broad and narrow bay formation.
 The narrow bays part infilled by kiosks, integral poster boards, roundel signs and fixed seating.
 The platforms are linked by a secondary bridge at the southern end.
 All the frontage shops have their original bronzed glazing, particularly elaborate in the taller frontages to Bollo Lane and in the side passage.
 All shopdoors original save that to single shop east of station.
 The station windows metal with strong horizontal emphasis in their glazing bars.
 Ticket hall has projecting roundel sign over canopy, and three double-height paired windows to street frontage with similar windows at upper level to rear.
 Exposed concrete frame to ceiling, rendered upper walls with brown tiling below.
 Original tiled floors.
 Included as an important example of Holden's mature work for an interchange station.

 Services

 A Piccadilly line train stands on a westbound platform at Acton Town looking west.

-This platform is unique in being usable by both District and Piccadilly line trains.
+Acton Town station is on the District and Piccadilly lines in London fare zone 3.
 Between Acton Town and Hammersmith, District line trains serve all stations, but Piccadilly line trains run non-stop to Hammersmith except for calling at Turnham Green at the start and end of the day.
 The run between Acton Town and Hammersmith spans nearly three miles – the longest distance between stops on the Piccadilly line.
 West of Acton Town, District line trains go via Ealing Common to Ealing Broadway and Piccadilly line trains run either via South Ealing to Heathrow, or via Ealing Common to Uxbridge.

 District line

+On the Ealing Broadway branch of the District line, Acton Town station is between Ealing Common to the west and Chiswick Park to the east.

-The typical off-peak service in trains per hour (tph) is:
+The typical off-peak service is: